Nested $\hat R$: Assessing the convergence of Markov chain Monte Carlo when running many short chains: Properties of nested

+From the above, we see that without the nesting design (i.e. $M = 1$ case), $\widehat R$ can only decay to 1 if $\text{ESS}_{(1)}$ is large, because we need to kill off the persistent variance.
+This explains the results seen in Figure~\ref{fig:error2_banana} and echoes the observation by \citet{Vats:2021} that for stationary Markov chains, $\widehat R$ (or rather the quantity measured by $\widehat R$) is a one-to-one map with the ESS.
+We emphasize however that this equivalence does not hold when the chains are not stationary.

-We finish this section by examining the limiting case where $N = 1$.
-This case is mathematically convenient and it takes the logic of the many-short-chains regime \citep{Rosenthal:2000} to its extreme.
-This next corollary of Theorem~\ref{thm:nB} characterizes the persistent variance. \begin{corollary} Suppose that all chains within a superchain start at the same point $\theta_0^k \sim \pi_0$ and that each chain is made of $M$ subchains.
+One persistent problem is that, even though we want to monitor the nonstationary variance to assess convergence, we instead measure the total variance.
+Increasing $M$ and $N$ reduces the persistent variance, and makes $\B$ a sharper bound on the nonstationary variance.
+The second corollary of Theorem~\ref{thm:nB} tells us that when $N=1$, that is each chain contains a single sample, we can exactly correct for the contribution of the persistent variance.
+The $N=1$ case is is mathematically convenient and takes the logic of the many-short-chains regime to its extreme, with the variance reduction entirely handled by the number of chains. \begin{corollary} Suppose that all chains within a superchain start at the same point $\theta_0^k \sim p_0$ and that each chain is made of $M$ subchains.
 Assume further that $N = 1$.
-Then

-\end{corollary} In the $N = 1$ limit, the persistent variance, scaled by the expected within-chain variance, reduces to exactly $1 / M$ and so it is possible to correct for the nuisance term.
-We emphasize this result does not depend on the transition kernel, nor on the length of the warmup phase, and this result applies to non-stationary Markov chains.
+Then the persistent variance, scaled by $\W$, is